RobertOdhiz/BoB_Node_Backend/README.md

+Here's an updated version of your README to reflect the use of Firebase Firestore and configuration via a `.env` file:

+---

 # Bob - Financial Literacy Platform Backend

 Bob is a financial literacy platform designed to educate users on goal setting and savings using Gemini AI technology.
 This repository contains the backend server for Bob, built with Node.js, SQLite3, and Express.js.